-Here are the reasons why I don’t want to travel on an airplane with kids before age 3.
-Right now my kids are 2 and 4.5.
+Here are the reasons why I don't want to travel on an airplane with kids before age 3.
+Right now my kids are 3 and 6.
 Further, flying during a pandemic is not exactly the safest thing to do with unvaccinated children.
 That said, as of 2023, the pandemic is over.

 A screaming baby is also annoying, despite the invention of sound-canceling headphones.
 On the flip side, a friend told me I shouldn't care since I will never see my fellow passengers again.
 Others have also said plenty of parents travel with young kids, so more screaming isn't that big of a deal!